HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Method

+where $\alpha_d$ is a hyper-parameter which controls the relative importance of candidate object score to distance and $\text{dist}(\objpickloc_j,f'_i)$ is the Euclidean distance between the stored center of $\objpickloc_j$ and $f'_i$.
 Given this association between previous frontiers and candidate object scores we can find an association between frontier scores and candidate object scores by averaging the ratio of this new score to the frontier score over all the previous frontiers:

 This allows us to associate a frontier $f_i$ with a candidate object score by multiplying its score $F(f_i)$ by $F_0$.
-We also take into account distance to form the following score function for $r_i \in \setpickloc \cup \mathcal{F}$:
+We take into account distance to form the following score function for $r_i \in \setpickloc \cup \mathcal{F}$:

 where $F(f_i)$ is the current score from our value map for $f_i \in \mathcal{F}$ and $\text{dist}(r_i)$ is the Euclidean distance from the agent to the center point of $r_i$.